Nick Cannon is dead . . . rhetorically, that is. Eminem slayed Mariah Carey’s ex on Twitter

 And now we arrive at #RIPNickCannon.

 All had been quiet between the sworn enemies since about 2016, but 2019 has been a weird year.
 Cannon opened up about the beef, once again, in September during a podcast interview with TI.
 He mentioned that Eminem had apologized to him in private.
-It wasn’t a slam, but the comment must have rubbed Eminem the wrong way because on December 5, Fat Joe released a new song entitled “Lord Above” in which Eminem provided a guest verse and once again mentioned Cannon and Carrey.
+It wasn’t a slam, but the comment must have rubbed Eminem the wrong way because on December 5, Fat Joe released a new song entitled “Lord Above” in which Eminem provided a guest verse and once again mentioned Cannon and Carey.

 Cannon responded yesterday with a full-on diss track entitled “The Invitation.”
 The song begins with opening remarks from Suge Knight (recorded in prison), but even Mr. Death Row Records couldn’t convince people to get behind Cannon, and of course, Twitter had lots of thoughts—overwhelmingly not in support of Cannon.